richardlam4391/IBM-Data-Analyst-Professional-Certificate/Data Analysis with Python/README.md

 # Details of Data Analysis with Python

+## Title: House Sales in King County, USA

 This course tells you how to clean and to preare the data and analyze real-world datasets through exploratory data analysis (EDA) and statistcal analysis.

-## Key Skills

-- Data Analysis

-- Numpy

-- Data Cleansing

-- Scikit Learn (machine Learning Library)

-- Data Manipulation

-- Data Visualization

-- Data Prerpocessing

-- Python Programming

-- Data Transformation

-- Analysis

-- Regression Analysis

-- Data Science

-- Matplotlib

-- Data-Driven Decision-Making

-- Predictive Modeling

-- Model Evaluation

-- Data Import/Exporrt

-- Exploratory Data Analysis

-- Pandas (Python Package)

-## Title: House Sales in King County, USA

-Date Completed: May 2025
+This repository contains importing, cleaning, exploring, and building predictive models on real-world datasets ccompleted in May 2025.

+The project demonstrates the ability to transition from messy dataset into structured statistical testing and to culminate in machine learning model optimization.

+---

+### Core Objectives:
+1. **Data Wrangling & Preprocessing:** Identify and handle missing values, normalize features, and transform data types.
+2. **Exploratory Data Analysis (EDA):** Utilize descriptive statistics, correlation matrices, and data visualizations to surface key underlying patterns.
+3. **Model Development:** Implement and compare Simple Linear Regression, Multiple Linear Regression, and Polynomial regressions.
+4. **Model Evaluation & Refinement:** Use Ridge Regression and Grid Search optimization to prevent overfitting and tune hyperparameters.

+---

+## 🛠️ Tech Stack & Libraries
+* **Data Manipulation:** `Pandas`, `NumPy`
+* **Statistical Analysis & ML:** `Scipy`, `Scikit-Learn`
+* **Data Visualization:** `Matplotlib`, `Seaborn`
+* **Environment:** `Jupyter Notebook`

+---

 ## Core Tasks